jeanimal/heuristica/README.md

 ## Heuristics
 * [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic): Sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
 * DawesModel: a.k.a.
 Dawes' Rule, which uses weights of +1 or -1 only.
 That is, it is a version of a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
 (Excpetion: A cue with no variance-- every value is the same-- gets a weight of 0.)
+This was named after psychologist Robyn Dawes-- see citation below.
 * RegModel: A wrapper around R's lm to make it easier to use for multiple simulations.
 It generates a regression formula for you based on the matrix and column indices you give it.

 ## Citation
 These heuristics and simulation using them were described in:
 Gigerenzer, G., Todd, P. M., & the ABC Group (1999).
 [Simple heuristics that make us smart.](http://www.amazon.com/Simple-Heuristics-That-Make-Smart/dp/0195143817) New York: Oxford University Press.

+The research was also inspried by:
+Dawes, Robyn M. (1979).
+"The robust beauty of improper linear models in decision making".
+American Psychologist, volume 34, pages 571-582. doi:10.1037/0003-066X.34.7.571 [archived pdf](http://www.cmu.edu/dietrich/sds/docs/dawes/the-robust-beauty-of-improper-linear-models-in-decision-making.pdf)